The Fear and Anxiet Disorders Clinic (FADC) is located at the UF

 on the campus of the University of Florida in Gainesville, Florida.

-The faculty and clinical staff at the Fear and Anxiety Disorders Clinic have extensive experience in the assessment and treatment of anxiety disorders.
-Members of our faculty are experts in the cognitive-behavioral treatment of anxiety disorders.
-They are also involved in the training and supervision of doctoral students and interns from the University's Clinical and Health Psychology doctoral program.
+The faculty and clinical staff at the FADC are dedicated to the assessment and treatment evaluation of anxiety disorders.
+If appropriate, therapy using cognitive-behavioral methods is available at the Psychology Clinic.
+The FADC also has an important research aim, to increase understanding of the anxiety disorders and improve their treatment.
+Its educational aim includes the training and supervision of doctoral students and interns from the University's Clinical and Health Psychology doctoral program.

-The CSEA was founded by Peter J. Lang, Ph.D., a world-renowned expert in the study of fear and anxiety.
-Faculty members and post-doctoral fellows at the CSEA are engaged in a variety of research projects aimed at improving our understanding of anxiety, fear, and emotion.
-The CSEA has been awarded grants from the National Institute of Mental Health to conduct research that fosters the understanding of anxiety disorders.
-Faculty at the CSEA have authored or co-authored well over 250 scholarly articles, chapters, and books on anxiety, fear, and the underlying processes of emotions.
+The CSEA and FADC were founded by Professor Peter J. Lang, Ph.D., a world-renowned expert in the study of fear and anxiety.
+Faculty members and post-doctoral fellows at the CSEA are engaged in a variety of projects aimed at improving our understanding of anxiety, fear, and emotion.
+The CSEA has beenconsistently awarded grants from the National Institute of Mental Health to conduct this researchs.
+Faculty at the CSEA have authored or co-authored well over 250 scholarly articles, chapters, and books on anxiety, fear, and the underlying determinants of emotional reactivitys.
 They also regularly present scholarly research at national and international professional conferences.